 Type: Walking, cycling, swimming4

 Intensity: Start at 60% of predicted Vo2 maximum

 Frequency: Three times per week

 Develop with the client an abdominal and pelvic floor strengthening routine that is started preoperatively and maintained postoperatively.5 Exercise sessions can be used on days alternating with chemotherapy treatments.
 Resistance training can be combined with aerobic activities to improve muscle strength and improve quality of life.
-Progress aerobic activities to moderate intensities for 30 to 45 minutes three to five ...
+Progress aerobic activities to moderate intensities for 30 to ...